MicrosoftDocs/fabric-docs/docs/data-activator/data-activator-tutorial.md

 ## Create an object

 Now it's time to create an object of your own.
 In this section, delete the *Package* object.
-Then, recreate it to track the status of packages in Redmond where the hours in delivery becomes greater than the average.
+Then, recreate it to track the status of packages in Redmond where the hours in delivery become greater than the average.

 1. Select and delete the **Package** object.
 1. Select the **Package delivery events** stream.